1909 in Victorian soccer: Dockerty Cup

-The calendar season also saw the commencement of the Dockerty Cup, then known originally as the 'Challenge Cup', as the Federation's Cup tournament.
-The first ever competitive match took place at the Gardens Reserve in Williamstown on 24 July 1909, the same venue as the first ever first tier league match, in which the home team being Williamstown, were defeated 5-2 by St Kilda.
+The calendar season also saw the commencement of the Dockerty Cup, then known originally as the Challenge Cup, as the Federation's cup tournament.
+The first ever competitive match took place at the Gardens Reserve in Williamstown on 24 July 1909, the same venue as the first ever first tier league match, in which the home team Williamstown, were defeated 5-2 by St Kilda.
 In the grand final, league premiers Carlton United defeated St Kilda 2–1, making United the first club in the state's history to achieve both respective accolades in the same season.

 Premiership season

 The first ever competitive league match recognized by Football Victoria took place on 8 May 1909 at the Gardens Reserve in Williamstown.
 Hosted by Williamstown, St Kilda defeated the home team 3-0.
-The biggest defeat of the season was to be won by St Kilda over Williamstown again, this time by ten goals finishing at 10-0 during the sixth round of the season on June 12 1909 at Middle Park.
-The eventual inaugural league premiers was to be the undefeated Carlton United, finishing ahead of St Kilda by five points being exactly two wins and one draw ahead.
+The biggest win of the season was by St Kilda over Williamstown again, this time by ten goals finishing at 10-0 during the sixth round of the season on June 12 1909 at Middle Park.
+The inaugural league premiers, Carlton United, went the season undefeated, finishing ahead of St Kilda by five points being exactly two wins and one draw ahead.